aptitudetechnology/KaiABC/api/api-specification-planning.md

 This API specification defines the interface for the KaiABC Circadian Oscillator system, transitioning from a standalone embedded architecture to a distributed client-server model.
 The API enables:

-- Real-time monitoring of circadian oscillator state
+- Real-time monitoring of circadian oscillator state across multiple nodes
-- Remote sensor data ingestion from multiple ESP32 nodes
+- Remote sensor data ingestion from Raspberry Pi Pico and ELM11 nodes
 - Centralized ODE computation and entrainment control
 - Multi-client visualization and parameter management
-- Historical data logging and analysis
+- Historical data logging and analysis with time-series optimization
+- Fault-tolerant operation with automatic failover

 ### Design Principles